This is how I got started, and how you can benefit from it

-I first got interested in the Forex market in one of my classes of my senior year in college.
+I first got interested in trading in one of my classes (International Markets) in my senior year in college.

 The professor gave each one of us a demo trading account and we were supposed to trade it.

-No one had a clue about what we were doing but must of of got a little excited about it.
+No one had a clue about what we were doing but must of us got a little excited about it.
 Mostly because the one with the most returns would get 10 final points.

-Of course I didn’t win, but it was then when I realized the potential of trading Forex.
+Of course I didn’t win, in fact, I think I blew it… But it was then when I realized the potential of trading the markets.

 When I got out of college I tried to get involved with trading-related companies and I have to say, I got lucky.